PonyUpdatedFriday February 25, 2022 byBrookwood Athletic Association Baseball & Softball.

 PITCHING WARM-UPS: 8 Pitches before first inning or upon new entry to game.
 5 pitches all others.

 Courtesy runners can be used for the pitcher or catcher for the next defensive inning at any time.
 The player making the last out before the pitcher/catcher reached base should be the courtesy runner.
 Courtesy runners are voluntary; the offensive coaches option.

 The offensive coach can call a maximum of one timeout per batter.

-Head first sliding for runners wearing helmets with face masks is not allowed when advancing to a base or home plate.
+Head first sliding for runners wearing helmets with full cage face masks is not allowed when advancing to a base or home plate.
 The runner shall be called out.
 Head first sliding is allowed when returning to a base.
-Head first sliding is OK for runners wearing helmets with no facemasks when advancing or returning to a base.
+Head first sliding is OK for runners wearing helmets with no facemasks or a C Flap when advancing or returning to a base.